Becoming a surrogate mother is a one-of-a-kind journey with Circle Surrogacy because of our requirements, thorough process and wonderful benefits.

 • Must have delivered a child of their own, and is currently parenting at least one child.

-• Must have had uncomplicated pregnancies and deliveries, as documented by medical records.
+•Must have completed successful pregnancy and birth, without complications, as documented by medical records.

 • Must be between 21-41 years of age.